 A 16-year-old conservationist from Africa, Kwame is the group's level-headed voice of reason and de facto leader.
 Kwame's ring was of the element earth, used to create small, localized earthquakes; move rocks in the earth; cause holes or furrows in the earth for planting; create tiny islands by raising rocks from the shallows of the ocean; and turn mud into solid ground.

-A 17-year-old street-wise smart alec from North America, Wheeler probably knows the least about matters about the environment but his heart in the right place.
+A 17-year-old street-wise smart alec from North America, Wheeler probably knows the least about pertaining to the environment but his heart is always in the right place.
 While he has been known to flirt with other women, he developed feelings for Linka.
 Wheeler's ring was the element of fire, used to create tiny bolts of lightning or create and direct small fires.

 This Loser Is You: Loser might be a bit of a strong word, but as the only white, American character on the team and a frequent victim of the need for a holder of the Strawman Ball, it's hard not to see him as a stand-in for the sorts of first-world behaviors the show was built to try to change.